roadsnail/Pi-ve/README.md

 ## The Pi-ve Dashboard - Set up CH/HW 'On' Timers, 'Boost' and Control your Heating/Hot Water from your Pi-ve

 The below screenshot shows the Pi-ve status/control web page created in node-RED and running on the Pi Zero.
-Just connect to the node-RED dashboard from a browser on your network.
+Just connect to the node-RED dashboard from a browser on your network and browse to URL http://your-pive-ip-address:1880 (inserting your Pi-ve actual IP4 address of course).

 It shows the current status of the Pi-ve, online, current time, plus the current temperature/thermostat setting and CH/HW Off/On and 'Demand' states.